kartiks2000/TeaStation/README.md

 # teastation
 made by KARTIK SAXENA (under guidance of John Smilga) This project is developed with the use of the following language/concepts/technologies -:

-HTML
+1) HTML
-CSS
-CSS
+2) CSS
-"Float" has been used for layout purposes
+3) "Float" has been used for layout purposes
 It was fun developing this project as a beginner in this field it really taught me a lot and also helped me learn a lot of new stuff... hope you guys like it too......

 https://teastationks.netlify.app/